How Does Low Testosterone Affect Men?

 Testosterone encourages muscle growth.
 When men do not have enough testosterone, it can inhibit muscle growth.
 Muscle tissue burns calories at a higher rate than fat tissue.
 When men have low testosterone, it can result in fat gain, and for mostmen, that gain happens around the belly and hips.
 Sometimes, the imbalance of testosterone and estrogen can cause men to hold onto more body fat than they would otherwise.

 Loss of mental clarity and difficulty concentrating

 Studies have shown that men who take testosterone tend to experience an increase in memory.
 Testosterone affects many physical processes in the body, and focus, clarity, and memory are no exception.
-Life issues caused by low testosterone- such as sexual and relationship issues- can also play a role in the struggle to focus.
+Life issues caused by low testosterone- such as stress and relationship issues- can also play a role in the struggle to focus.

 Loss of libido

 While most men experience a decrease in interest and libido as they age, low testosterone causes a steeper drop-off than what is normal for most men.
 Low testosterone can cause a variety of health issues (such as hair loss and erectile dysfunction) that may also inhibit certain desires.